Band geometry from position-momentum duality at topological band crossings: Dual energy quantization in band geometry

-We next turn to the analysis of $\mbb Z_2$ gapless topological systems.
-Before diving into the 3D systems, we discuss how the dual energy quantization occurs at the two-dimensional (2D) Dirac point (2DDP).
-This example will serve as an important hint to the 3D $\mbb Z_2$ gapless topological systems.
-A minimal model at the 2D Dirac point takes a rotationally symmetric form \cite{castroneto09rmp} \beeq \mca H_{\txt{2DDP},\mbf k}^l=v(k_+^{2l}\s^-+k_-^{2l}\s^+) \eneq with $k_\pm=k_x\pm ik_y$, $l=1/2,1,3/2,\dots$, and Pauli matrices $\s^\pm=(\s^x\pm i\s^y)/2$.
+We next turn to the analysis of gapless topological systems with Berry vortices.
+Before diving into the 3D systems, we discuss how the dual energy quantization occurs at the 2D Dirac points (2DDP).
+This example will serve as an important hint to the 3D nodal-loop semimetals.

+A minimal model at the 2D Dirac points takes a rotationally symmetric form \cite{castroneto09rmp} \beeq \mca H_{\txt{2DDP},\mbf k}^l=v(k_+^{2l}\s^-+k_-^{2l}\s^+), \eneq with $k_\pm=k_x\pm ik_y$, $l=1/2,1,3/2,\dots$, and Pauli matrices $\s^\pm=(\s^x\pm i\s^y)/2$.
 This system contains two bands with dispersion energies $\ve^\pm_{\mbf k}=\pm vk^{2l}$, which become degenerate at the Dirac point $\mbf k=\mbf0$.
-The Berry connection forms a vortex structure around the Dirac point, thereby driving a $2\pi l$ phase winding in the band eigenstates.
+The Berry connection forms a vortex structure around the Dirac point, thereby driving the $\pm2\pi l$ phase windings in the band eigenstates.
 Accordingly, the Berry flux experiences a singularity at the Dirac point and vanishes everywhere else.
 The trace of quantum metric is determined by this Berry vortex structure.
 According to the Hamiltonian $\mca H_{\txt{2DDP},\mbf k}^l=vk^{2l}(\hat k_+^{2l}\s^-+\hat k_-^{2l}\s^+)$, the wave functions are $k$-independent.
-Without the radial contribution, the trace of quantum metric measures the dual rotational energy $\Tr g^{ln}_{\txt{2DDP},\mbf k}=\epvl{(\L^{ln}_z)^2/k^2}$.
-Here $\L^{ln}_z=L^{ln}_z$ serves as the angular momentum since the Berry monopole is absent.
-The magnitude $|L^{ln}_z|=l$ corresponds to the $2\pi l$ phase winding around the Dirac point.
-We arrive at the dual energy quantization in the trace of quantum metric \beeq \Tr g_{\txt{2DDP},\mbf k}^{ln}=\fr{l^2}{k^2}, \eneq consistent with a direct calculation for graphene when $l=1/2$ \cite{liang17prb}.
-Our analysis indicates how the duality works on the band geometry from Berry vortices.
+Without the radial contribution, the trace of quantum metric measures the dual axial rotational energy $\Tr g^{ln}_{\txt{2DDP},\mbf k}=\epvl{(\L^{ln}_z)^2/k^2}$.
+Here $\L^{ln}_z=L^{ln}_z$ serves as the angular momentum due to the absence of Berry monopole.
+The magnitude $|L^{ln}_z|=l$ corresponds to the $\pm2\pi l$ phase winding around the Dirac point.
+We arrive at the dual energy quantization in the trace of quantum metric \beeq \Tr g_{\txt{2DDP},\mbf k}^{ln}=\fr{l^2}{k^2}, \eneq consistent with a direct calculation for $l=1/2$ in graphene \cite{liang17prb}.
+Our duality-based analysis demonstrates a natural interpretation to the band geometry from the Berry vortices.